Get Involved > Advocacy

-Bringing the voices of hungry Washingtonians to our lawmakers in support of public policies to end hunger and fight poverty in our communities.
+The Anti-Hunger and Nutrition Coalition (AHNC) brings the voices of hungry people to Washington’s lawmakers in support of public policies to end hunger and fight poverty in our communities.

 Research conducted by UW and WSU since the pandemic began shows that over half of all low income households surveyed struggle with food insecurity.
 Low income families with children, people of color, and seniors are most at risk.
 Each year, members of the Anti-Hunger and Nutrition Coalition (AHNC) identify smart policies to fight hunger and poverty for our state legislative agenda - and it's never been more urgent than now.